Derek the Cleric

 I brought to life not only Derek's world but that of his church; St Cliff's.

-I very soon added Facebook and Twitter to Derek's media outlets and so his audience grew.
+In time I added Facebook, Twitter and Instagram to Derek's media outlets and so his 'followship' grew.

 The blog not only featured Derek's regular ramblings but also various other elements such as 'Notes to Self', 'St Cliff's Weekly News Sheet Highlights' and not forgetting his popular 'Photos'.